 Anyone working in manufacturing understands that conveying systems are necessary and, to a lesser extent, a necessary evil that can cause some serious injuries if you, and your operators, aren’t careful.
-Headlines detailing particularly grotesque industrial accidents should be enough to keep conveyor safety top-of-mind, but it never hurts to have your own “cheat sheet.”
+Headlines detailing particularly grotesque industrial accidents should be enough to keep conveyor safety top of mind, but it never hurts to have your own “cheat sheet.”

-Pinch Points and More
+Pinch Points & More

 Will Keast and Steve Kuczkowski, service managers for conveyor systems manufacturer Dorner Manufacturing Corp., broke down some of the most common safety risks that plant personnel tend to take when operating conveying equipment, most notably dealing with pinch points: